-Bacteriorhodopsin is not unique in its ability to order spontaneously in two-dimensional films that resemble its native membrane state and, indeed, other membrane protein systems have been suggested for use or have potential in a variety of MED or related biosensor roles.
+Bacteriorhodopsin is not unique in its ability to spontaneously order in two-dimensional films that resemble its native membrane state and, indeed, other membrane protein systems have been suggested for use or have potential in a variety of MED or related biosensor roles.
 Recent work includes studies of engineered bacterial transmembrane pores [43] and isolated bacterial reaction centers immobilized on electrode surfaces [44].
-In these cases, surface orientation of the protein complexes results from preexisting interactions between the protein complexes or their membrane environments.
+In these cases, surface orientation of the protein complexes results from preexisting interactions between the protein complexes and/or their membrane environments.
 However, a number of experiments have been carried out that involve tethering proteins to electrode surfaces through polymeric 'wires' [45,46] or through surface electrostatic interactions [47] in order to enhance electron-transfer efficiences.
-Related studies of interest examine properties of soluble proteins conjugated to photo- or redox-active organic substituents that enhance enzyme catalytic function in the absence of natural cofactors or regeneration systems [48-50].
-It is easy to envision hybrid systems that incorporate proteins with conjugated cofactors immobilized on electrode surfaces.
-Although the forgoing studies emphasize electron conduction between device components, the efficiency of many devices incorporating prosthetic groups in sensor or non-linear optical applications depends critically on the ability to control prosthetic group orientation precisely relative to the electrode or optical waveguide surface.
-Site-specific introduction of anchoring points in a protein of known three-dimensional structure provides a straightforward solution to this problem.
-As an example, recent site-directed modifications of the heme protein cytochrome b5 carried out at the University of Illinois introduced cysteine residues at specified positions on the molecular surface.
-This allowed oriented coupling to a silane substrate and produced immobilized molecular arrays demonstrating a high level of heme prosthetic group orientation as determined by linear dichroism spectroscopy.
+Related studies of interest have examined those properties of soluble proteins conjugated to photo- or redox-active organic substituents that enhance enzyme catalytic function in the absence of natural cofactors or regeneration systems [48-50].
+It is easy to envisage hybrid systems that would incorporate proteins with conjugated cofactors immobilized on electrode surfaces.
+Although the studies described above have emphasized electron conduction between device components, the efficiency of many devices incorporating prosthetic groups in sensor or non-linear optical applications depends critically on the ability to precisely control prosthetic group orientation relative to the electrode or optical waveguide surface.
+The site-specific introduction of anchoring points in a protein of known three-dimensional structure should provide a straightforward solution to this problem.
+As an example, recent site-directed modifications of the heme protein cytochrome b5 carried out in the Biomolecular Electronics Group in the Beckman Institute at the University of Illinois introduced cysteine residues at specified positions on the molecular surface.
+This allowed oriented coupling to a silane substrate and produced immobilized molecular arrays demonstrating a high level of heme prosthetic group orientation, as determined by linear dichroism spectroscopy.

-Methods to introduce two-dimensional periodicity on surface molecular arrays depend either on engineering both intermolecular interactions [30•] and anchoring sites for surface immobilization, or on schemes that erect molecular assemblies on a scaffold already possessing periodic order on the few tens of angstroms scale.
-Scaffold possibilities include natural two-dimensional lattices [43], DNA lattices [51-], or the very highly ordered synthetic lattices formed from streptavidin anchored to surfaces through biotinylated phospholipids [52].
-As streptavidin is a tetrameric protein with four biotin-binding sites arranged with approximate tetrahedral geometry, two biotin-binding sites per tetramer remain free in the two dimensional arrays and provide a regular lattice for attaching additional molecules (Fig. 1).
+Methods to introduce two-dimensional periodicity onto surface molecular arrays depend either on engineering both intermolecular interactions [30•] and anchoring sites for surface immobilization, or on schemes that erect molecular assemblies on a scaffold already possessing periodic order on the few tens of Ångstroms scale.
+Scaffold possibilities include natural two-dimensional lattices [43], DNA lattices [51•], or the very highly ordered synthetic lattices formed from streptavidin anchored to surfaces through biotinylated phospholipids [52•].
+As streptavidin is a tetrameric protein with four biotin-binding sites arranged with approximate tetrahedral geometry, two biotin-binding sites per tetramer remain free in the two-dimensional arrays and would provide a regular lattice for attaching additional molecules (Fig. 1).